Are small businesses steaming ahead with cloud computing?

 The biggest concern about Cloud computing is security

 Not that the Cloud is inherently more insecure than any other form of IT system.
-In fact, a cloud-based system is often safer simply because people are worried about the risks and take pains to ensure that security protocols are followed and passwords are strong.
+In fact, a cloud-based system is often safer simply because people are worried about the risks and take pains to ensure that IT security protocols are followed and passwords are strong.

 Locating the server in the office, on the other hand, can give people a false sense of security.
 People forget that it is quite possible to hack into an office-based server, even more so if all members of staff are using the same password to log in.